erikaparcia/urban-octo-waffle/README.md

 #' x = makeCacheMatrix(matrix(rnorm(9), 3, 3))
 #' cacheSolve(x)
 cacheSolve <- function(x, ...) {
-  ## Return a matrix that is the inverse of 'x'
   inv <- x$getinverse()
   if(!is.null(inv)) {
     message("getting cached matrix inverse")